hytechcamps/hytechcamps.github.io/PreCampInstructions.md

-# Pre-Camp Instructions
+# Virtual Pre-Camp Instructions
 Please read through these instructions before the night of the camp.
-Most of the instructions apply to all camps - however, some instructions are for specific sessions.
+Most of the instructions apply to all virtual camps - however, some instructions are for specific sessions.
 Be sure to note the specific instructions for the camp you will be attending.

 ## Recommendations
 - We recommend a desktop or laptop computer for all virtual camps.